 UP: short for "underpowered."
 This refers to anything players believe are underused or too weak by standards.
 See: 'Imba' and 'OP.'

-Vacuum Cleaner Monk: refers to monks that focus on the spell "Cyclone Strike," which pulls enemies toward the monk, much like a vacuum.
-Usually just called "Cyclone Monk."
-The build is mainly used as support in cooperative play.
+refers to monks that focus on the spell "Cyclone Strike," which pulls enemies toward the monk, much like a vacuum.
+See: 'Pull Monk.'

 Vanilla: refers to the original state of the game or an aspect of the game.
 For example, "Vanilla Inferno" refers to the original Inferno mode for Diablo III, before any patch changes.
 This term refers to the original ice cream flavor, which is vanilla.